meggers/ece554project/Assembler/readme.txt

     - The arguments in the argument section must be deliminated only by commas (,)
     - All data following the pound sign (#) will be treated as a comment and not assembled
     - Immediate fields can be decimal or hexadecimal (123, 0xFF)
-    - '.asciiz' string must be in quotations and be all on one line
+    - '.asciiz' string must be in quotations and be all on one line (instructions in general must not span multiple lines)

 Example Code: